davezelenka/threading-dynamics/mathematics/OpGeom/Mathematical_Ecological_Taxonomy.md

 We present a foundational reimagining of mathematics in which **operations are ontologically primary** and mathematical objects emerge as stable attractors of iterative processes.
 This inversion—from object-first to operation-first ontology—resolves longstanding puzzles in mathematical pedagogy, complexity theory, and the unreasonable effectiveness of mathematics in describing physical reality.

-**Core Framework**: Mathematical structure arises through ecological succession of operations.
-Addition, multiplication, and exponentiation function as pioneer, climax, and disturbance operations respectively, generating an ecosystem in which constants (φ, π, e) emerge as stable fixed points—operational attractors rather than Platonic ideals.
+**Core Framework**: Mathematical structure arises through developmental stages of operations.
+Addition, multiplication, and exponentiation function as exploratory, stable-attractor, and disturbance operations respectively, generating an ecosystem in which constants (φ, π, e) emerge as stable fixed points—operational attractors rather than Platonic ideals.
 We introduce the **Ωₚ hierarchy**: an infinite family of constants indexed by primes, where Ωₚ satisfies x = 1 + 1/x^(p-1).
 While Ω₂ = φ appears ubiquitously in nature, higher-order constants (Ω₃ ≈ 1.465, Ω₅, Ω₇...) remain undiscovered, yielding testable predictions for their appearance in physical systems with corresponding p-fold symmetries.

 **The Operational Gradient Axiom**: We propose that computational complexity is determined by operational gradient structure.
 Problems whose solution paths align with natural operational gradients belong to P (polynomial time); problems requiring search against gradients belong to NP.
 This axiom, while unprovable within mathematics, provides immediate intuition for P ≠ NP: verification flows downhill (following a given path), while generation flows uphill (searching against exponential gradients).
 The asymmetry is structural, not algorithmic.

 **Taxonomic Completeness**: We provide exhaustive classification of:
 - **Operations** (19 fundamental types): Generative, constraint, relational, transformational, limiting, and meta-operations
-- **Species** (mathematical objects as operational attractors): Atomic constants (0, 1, 2, 3), transcendental climax species (φ, π, e, i), the Ωₚ hierarchy, structural species (primes, composites, algebraic and transcendental numbers), and boundary species (∞, undefined forms)
+- **Species** (mathematical objects as operational attractors): Fundamental constants (0, 1, 2, 3), transcendental attractors (φ, π, e, i), the Ωₚ hierarchy, structural species (primes, composites, algebraic and transcendental numbers), and boundary species (∞, undefined forms)
-- **Traits** (10 character properties): Irreducibility, closure, density, convergence, self-similarity, resonance, torsion, absorption, dimension, periodicity
+- **Traits** (10 character properties): Irreducibility, closure, density, convergence, self-similarity, resonance, periodic obstruction, absorption, dimension, periodicity
 - **Relationships** (5 ecological types): Predator-prey, mutualism, commensalism, competition, parasitism
 - **Principles** (10 invariant laws): Including closure-finiteness duality, density freezing, attractor invariance, and the operational gradient axiom